grace-anderson/team-profile-generator/README.md

 ## Test Instructions
 ### Unit Testing
-Run unit tests on the command line `npm run test`
+Run unit tests on the command line: `npm run test`

 ### Feature Testing
 Test using the following User Story and Acceptance Criteria to validate the features of the Team Profile Generator app.